-At the time when a qualifying business makes an application, the qualifying business shall provide the appropriate documentation evidencing its negotiations with one or more primary lenders, if applicable, and the conditions upon which it will receive funds.
+At the time when a qualifying business makes an application, the qualifying business shall provide the appropriate documentation evidencing its negotiations with one or more primary lenders and the term upon which it has received or will receive the portion of the total financing for its activities which will not be provided by the city.

-All inquiries regarding Ewing sales tax funds will be treated the same.
+All inquiries regarding O'Neill sales tax funds will be treated the same.
 Those inquiring will be given a guidelines packet.
 This packet includes the sales tax guidelines, loan application form, certification and authorization form, application checklist and a financial statement form.

-When someone decides to apply for sales tax funds, all required forms, as indicated in the guidelines are to be turned in to the Local Economic Development Office.
+When someone decides to apply for sales tax funds, all required forms, as indicated in the guidelines are to be turned in to the Economic Development Office.
 These forms must be complete and legible.
 Once all required forms are completed and turned into the Program Administrator and the Program Administrator deems them to be complete, a written declaration of completion will be provided to the applicant.
 In the event the forms are not complete, the applicant will be informed in writing of the deficiencies.
 Once the forms are complete as determined by the Program Administrator, a meeting will be scheduled with the Finance Committee.
 The applicant is welcome to meet with the Finance Committee at the scheduled meeting time.